thorborn-dev/web-configs/packages/prettier-config/README.md

 "prettier": "@thorborn/prettier-config"
 ```

-Any previous prettier configs (e.g. `.prettierrc`) should be removed in favor of this config.
+Any previous prettier config (e.g. `.prettierrc`) should be removed in favor of this config.